Privacy Policy

 2.3 Recommendation and Personalization Data

-We build a personalized recommendation profile based on your listening activity.
+We build a personalized recommendation profile based on your listening activity and stated preferences.
 Specifically, we:

 Recommendation processing uses aggregated, pseudonymous identifiers (user IDs) and does not expose individual users' listening histories to other users.
 The recommendation engine runs server-side; no third-party advertising or tracking platform is involved.